vug/graphics-stuff/resource-abstraction-study/blog_post.md

 [Exception] Attempting to delete non-existing Resource[1]
 ```

+## The problem with only implementing the constructor and destructor

 Our mock functions properly.
 Now let's write some wrappers over this resource.

 First wrapper is a simple, obvious one: